launch your teens with life skills

 When we prepare our teens for life, we enable them to participate in solutions that lead to critical thinking skills, problem solving and leadership development.
 This prepares them to become independent thinkers, to lead and to live their lives with more purpose and direction.

-Parents, we should be saying, "we want to work ourselves out of a job!"
+Parents, we should be saying, "I want to work myself out of a job!"

 Here are some general principles to think about:

 If they use the car, they need to fill it up.
-Its about respect.
+It`s about respect for others.

 If they borrow something, return it in better condition (if possible).
 Its about consideration.